microsoft/dotnet/dotnet-developer-projects.md

 # .NET Open Source Developer Projects

-There are many .NET open source developer projects.
-You can always use a search engine to find projects, and that's a good approach.
-This list is intended to provide a showcase for projects that want it and to be community maintained.
-PR a change in and it will be accepted (modulo duplicates).
-Projects should be sorted alphabetically provide a one-line description and GitHub (or source) links are preferred over marketing sites.
+This community maintained list showcases .NET open source developer projects.
+It is intended to include projects that are useful for any aspect of the development process.
+For consumer projects, see the [.NET open source consumer projects list](dotnet-consumer-projects.md).
+PR a change into either list and it will be accepted (modulo duplicates).

+Please sort projects alphabetically and provide a one-line description.
+GitHub/CodePlex (or other source) links are preferred, but feel free to also include marketing sites.
+Create new sections, as appropriate.

 * .NET Implementations
  * [.NET Core](https://github.com/dotnet/corefx) - Core .NET Framework